RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/5-Project Management/1-Working With Projects/3-Using the Project Task Board/Using the Project Task Board.md

 ## How to change the view on a Project Task Board

-The default view on the Task Board is the “My Tasks – All” view which shows all tasks assigned to the user or a group the user is a part of.
-This view can be changed to the “All” view to show all tasks in the project irrespective of who it is assigned to.
+The default view on the Task Board is the **My Tasks – All** view which shows all tasks assigned to the user or a group the user is a part of.
+This view can be changed to the **All** view to show all tasks in the project irrespective of who it is assigned to.
 To do this follow the steps below.

-1. Navigate to Projects &gt; Projects
+1. Navigate to **Projects** &gt; **Projects**

     ![Navigate to Projects](<Navigate to Projects.png>)